Friends are Forever

 To see what previous years were like, click on one of the pictures below.

-Classmate obituaries have been posted as of September 6, 2017 for 2016 onward for BARBARA ANDERSON Swanner, HARRIET AMCHAN Schultz, SARAH AMOS, AXEL BELLINGHOVEN, GEORGE CABEEN, KAREN CAMPBELL, MARGARET EVANS Mason, GIL FRITZ, JOAN FURR Harrell, CHARLES GAILEY, JAMES HERR, JAMYLEE LINDSEY Reeve, RANDOLPH "Randy" McGRAW, PETER MIKEDES, WILLIAM PHILLIPS, DONALD SCELLATTO, JOHN SHASTEEN, JAMES "Buddy" SPEDDEN, CLAYTON TOLSON, and THOMAS VALLARIO.
+Classmate obituaries have been posted as of September 6, 2017 for 2016 onward for BARBARA ANDERSON Swanner, HARRIET AMCHAN Schultz, SARAH AMOS, AXEL BELLINGHOVEN, GEORGE CABEEN, KAREN CAMPBELL, MARGARET EVANS Mason, GIL FRITZ, JOAN FURR Harrell, CHARLES GAILEY, GENE GANOE, JAMES HERR, JAMYLEE LINDSEY Reeve, RANDOLPH "Randy" McGRAW, PETER MIKEDES, WILLIAM PHILLIPS, DONALD SCELLATTO, JOHN SHASTEEN, JAMES "Buddy" SPEDDEN, CLAYTON TOLSON, THOMAS VALLARIO, and JUDITH WILLIAMS Day.

 Faculty/Staff obituaries have been posted as of FEBRUARY 27, 2017 for 2015 onward for SYDNEY CUMINS, MARY HANCOCK, ROBERT HODINKO, and GERARD SHELTON.